Starring: Wes Studi, Gene Hackman, Robert Duvall, Jason Patric, Matt Damon

 Geronimo portrays in great detail the ugliness of everything each side has done, the logic behind their actions, the emotions challenging their paths, and the very humanness of the people involved.
 It’s absolutely f*cking crazy how good the storytelling is here.

-Director Walter Hill treats both sides equally with his lens – capable of great heroics, and capable of terrible villainy.
+Director Walter Hill treats both sides equally with his lens – capable of great heroics, and capable of villainy.

 And it’s done so well that I spent the next 24 hours reading up on each of the people depicted.